Peter Beckett

-Peter Beckett (born 10 August 1948) is an English musician and songwriter who has written songs for many prominent recording artists, his own bands and solo work, and for several films.
-He is likely best known as the lead singer and guitarist for 1970s soft rock group Player, which scored a U.S. number one hit in 1977 with "Baby Come Back".
+Peter Beckett (born 10 August 1948) is an English musician and songwriter who has written songs for recording artists, his own bands, solo work, and films.
+He is the lead singer and guitarist for 1970s soft rock band Player, which scored a U.S. number one hit in 1977 with "Baby Come Back".

 Early life

-Beckett was born in the Aigburth district of Liverpool, England on August 10, 1948.
+Beckett was born in the Aigburth district of Liverpool, England on 10 August 1948.
 He was influenced by seeing the Beatles perform at the famous Cavern Club.